Samuel Lee Smithers

 Samuel Lee Smithers (January 30, 1953 – October 14, 2025), dubbed the Deacon of Death, was an American convicted murderer and suspected serial killer who was sentenced to death in Florida for the 1996 murders of two women.
 Smithers murdered prostitute Denise Roach on May 12, 1996, after he engaged her services at a local Tampa motel and later disposed of her body in a pond.
-On May 28, 1996, 16 days after the murder of Roach, Smithers killed another sex worker named Christy Cowan, and later dumped her body in the same pond where Roach's corpse was found after his arrest.
+Sixteen days later on May 28, 1996, he killed sex worker Christy Cowan, and later dumped her body in the same pond where Roach's corpse was found after his arrest.
 Smithers, who was named a suspect in a 1989 unsolved killing, was found guilty of first-degree murder on both counts and sentenced to death, and he was executed by lethal injection on October 14, 2025.

 Early and adult life

 Samuel Lee Smithers was born on January 30, 1953, and grew up in Tennessee.
 Family members described a rough childhood for him, claiming that he was dropped on his head as a baby and hit over the head with a shotgun by a robber.
 According to court testimony by one of his brothers, Smithers' father was physically abusive to his mother.
-He also claimed that his mother was a religious woman who would whip her children in exorcism-type rituals.
+He also claimed that his mother was a religious woman who whipped her children in exorcism-type rituals.

 Smithers completed high school in June 1971, and he went to Chattanooga Technical School for his junior college education up until 1973.
-Between 1973 and 1979, Smithers' had married his wife Sharon, had a son with her, and became Deacon and custodian at the First Baptist Church in Plant City.
+Between 1973 and 1979, Smithers' married his wife Sharon, had a son with her, and became Deacon and custodian at the First Baptist Church in Plant City.
 A year before the murders, however, Smithers resigned after being accused of plotting to lie about a woman's community service in exchange for sexual favors.

-At age 27, Smithers had committed arson on a church in two separate incidents.
-In the first incident, he had lit a church on fire with kerosene and was arrested with two other suspects.
+At age 27, Smithers committed arson on a church in two separate incidents.
+In the first, he lit a church on fire with kerosene and was arrested with two other suspects.
 In the second incident, he started another fire in the classroom area of the same church.
 He later claimed to authorities that the excitement from committing the arson had given him an erection.
 In another incident, Smithers set a woman's car on fire before knocking on her door and informing her that her car was ablaze.
-He had a fire extinguisher present with him.
-After being arrested, he confessed to all 3 fires, stating that he was unsure of his motive but he felt like a hero.
+He had a fire extinguisher with him.
+After being arrested, he confessed to all three fires, stating that he was unsure of his motive but he felt like a hero.

 Murders

-In two separate cases in May 1996, Smithers killed two women in Hillsborough County, Florida.
+In separate cases in May 1996, Smithers killed two women in Hillsborough County, Florida.